 Normalize Data for Efficiency

-For relational databases, normalization will help in removing duplicate data and ensuring consistency.
-This means breaking down large tables into smaller, connected tables.
+In relational databases, normalization helps remove duplicate data and ensure consistency by breaking large tables into smaller, connected ones.
 For example:

-- Instead of storing customer details in every order entry, use a separate Customers Table linked to the Orders Table using a Customer ID.
+- Instead of storing customer details in every order entry, use a separate Customers table linked to the Orders table via Customer ID.

-- Instead of listing product details in every order, use a Products Table linked through a Product ID.
+- Instead of listing product details in every order, use a Products table linked through Product ID.

-This approach reduces redundancy, improves performance, and makes updates easier.
+This approach reduces redundancy, improves performance, and simplifies updates.

 Ensure Scalability & Performance

-As your store grows, your database should be able to handle increasing traffic and transactions.
+As your store grows, your database must handle increasing traffic and transactions.
 Strategies to ensure scalability include:

 - Using indexing to speed up data retrieval.